Young Professional

 My employer wants me to switch job duties in the company; it is the same location, and same NOC code

 However, if the duties you do now and the new duties are exactly in the same NOC code (the NOC code can’t change by even one single digit), then it will be fine to work in the new job duties.
-The work permit does not need to be changed.
+You don’t have to change the work permit.

 My employer wants me to work in multiple locations

-In general, when the Young Professional work permit is issued at the border, the work location will be printed on the work permit.
-You are tied to that specific location.
+When you activate the Young Professional work permit, the work location will be printed on your permit, and you’ll be tied to that specific location.
+Once it’s set, you cannot change it.

 Physical job location